 Over the years, I’ve hosted numerous cookie decorating parties, and I’ve come to realize that no matter what the holiday or special occasion, this activity is a big hit.
 Both parents and children get so much out of the experience including:

 - a chance to let their imaginations and creativity run free.
 When adults decorate cookies, we have a tendency to reign-in our creative expression.
-Take a queue from your kids and join them in creating wild and gorgeous patterns.
+Take a cue from your kids and join them in creating wild and gorgeous patterns.
 Something about the blank canvas of a cookie and colorful bags of icing unleashes the inner artist in us all.

 - cooperation and admiration.
 As much as kids love showing off their own work, they get a lot out of supporting one another during these parties.
 You’ll be amazed at the way kids can boost the spirit of a kid who’s unhappy with a cookie he made by telling each other they like the other’s work.